BlockBeatsOfficial/RESTful-API/README.md

 HTTPS protocol

 ### 1.2 Request Method
-All endpoints only support POST requests.
+All endpoints only support GET requests.

 ### 1.3 Character Encoding
 UTF-8 character encoding is used for both HTTPS communication